loliveira1080/cibersecurity-desafio-phishing/README.md

-# Phishing para captura de senhas do Facebook
+# Phishing para captura de senhas do Linkedin
+Tarefa de desafio phishing, devido a mudanças na estrutura do Facebook, realizei a atividade tendo como alvo o site do Linkedin.

 ### Ferramentas